jammycakes/badbehavior.net/README.md

  * The BadBehavior and BadBehavior.Logging namespaces
  * The BadBehavior_Log table created by the SQL Server logger
  * The <badBehavior> configuration section in web.config
+ * The name (though not the implementation details) of the SqlServerLogger class in BadBehavior.Logging.SqlServer.

 This means that unless otherwise documented, no breaking changes are anticipated to public and protected members of classes and interfaces within